 A community led parish plan is not directly linked to the planning system as the issues that it covers can be on any topic from the communities aspirations for more activities to take place in the village hall to access to employment.

 The planning system is specifically about land use and how the land available in settlements can be utilised and developed.
 Where a community led parish plan can aid the planning systems is when it provides evidence of residents views on issues such as affordable housing, conservation areas and other land use issues.
 A community led parish plan is not a formal planning document but can be used as a source of information when planning officers are preparing reports.

-A new initiative included in the governments Localism Act 2011 allows communities to create a vision and planning polices for the use and development of land within a defined geographic area.
-This is called a Neighbourhood Development Plan and further details can be found by following the link to the appropriate page.
+If a Parish Council or local community group wish to develop planning policies or design guidance the government's Localism Act 2011 allows communities to create a vision and planning policies for the use and development of land within a defined geographic area.
+This process can lead to a Neighbourhood Development Plan and further details can be found by following the link to the appropriate page.

 Department for Communities and Local Government (external website, opens in new window)

-The rural policy and partnership service within the council has a dedicated rural communities officer who's role is to support communities wishing to undertake community led parish plans.
-Please complete the general enquiry form on the right hand side of the page for further information.
+The rural policy and partnership service within the Council have a dedicated rural communities officer who's role is to support communities wishing to undertake community led parish plans.